 Accreditation and Licensure

-ULM’s Master of Occupational Therapy Program has been granted a Status of Accreditation with the next site visit scheduled in 2021/2022, by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA) located at 4720 Montogomery Lane, Suite 200, Bethesda, MD 20814-3449.
+ULM’s Master of Occupational Therapy Program has been granted candidacy status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA) located at 4720 Montogomery Lane, Suite 200, Bethesda, MD 20814-3449.
+A final accreditation decision is scheduled to be made by ACOTE in April 2015 after an initial accreditation visit is conducted.
 The telephone number for ACOTE, care of AOTA, is 301-652-AOTA and the web address is www.acoteonline.org.

 Graduates of the program will be eligible to sit for the national certification examination for the Occupational Therapist administered by the National Board for Certification in Occupation Therapy (NBCOT).
 After successful completion of this examination, the individual will be a Registered Occupational Therapist (OTR).
 Many states require licensure in order to practice; however, the majority of state licenses are usually based on the results of the NBCOT Certification Examination.
 A felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure, therefore, if you are concerned about an issue, the status of this must be determined prior to the application to the professional portion of the program through the state licensing board and NBCOT.

 Admission to the Professional OTA to MOT Program